GMA Regional TV Early Edition: Overview

-Starting February 6, 2023, the program shifted from a pre-recorded presentation to a live broadcast as part of the rebranding of GMA Regional TV, integrating news reports alongside interviews with personalities all over Western Visayas.
+Starting February 6, 2023, the program shifted from a pre-recorded presentation to a live broadcast (although some Spotlight and BizTalk segments are pre-recorded) as part of the rebranding of GMA Regional TV, integrating news reports alongside interviews with personalities all over Western Visayas.
+Kaitlene Rivilla left the newscast on July 31, 2023 to focus on One Western Visayas.
+No permanent replacement for Rivilla was named although John Sala mostly took over the Iloilo hosting duties until Zen Quilantang-Sasa joined Adrian Prietos for the morning show's final month.